How Remote Patient Monitoring for Home Health Improves Patient Outcomes

 Family Access to Patient Data

 This is especially helpful for elderly patients or those who rely on loved ones for daily care.
-For example, if a patient’s blood pressure spikes, both the care team and the caregiver can be notified immediately, allowing for faster action and peace of mind.
+For example, if a patient’s blood pressure spikes, the care team and the caregiver can be notified immediately, allowing for faster action and peace of mind.

 Supporting Non-Clinical Decisions